Forgiveness

 Why We Hold Onto Pain

-Many of my clients think I’m nuts when I explain the section above, they will argue that they do NOT want to hold onto the past.
+Many people don’t understand the concept of holding onto pain.
 It seems illogical and irrational to want to hold onto something that creates so much pain for us.
 Yet for many, letting go, feels even more frightening than holding on.

-• Pain becomes part of our identity.
-If we have carried a wound for a long time, it can start to feel like it defines us.
-Who am I, if not the person who was abandoned, betrayed, wronged or hurt others?
+Pain becomes part of our identity.
+If we have carried a wound for a long time, it can feel like it defines us.
+Who am I, if I am not the person who was abused, abandoned, betrayed, bullied, wronged, or hurt?
+Holding onto our pain can feel like a suit of protection.
+If I never allow myself to forget, I will never be hurt again.

 The Cost of Holding On